-Australia’s coastline is dotted with spectacular islands that make for boundless exploration, providing the feeling of being a world away from everyday life.*
+Australia’s coastline is dotted with spectacular islands that make for boundless exploration.

-We’ve compiled a list of gem-laden islands that can be reached with relative ease from the Australian mainland – via ferry and even by road.
+We’ve compiled a list of gem-laden islands that can be reached with relative ease from the Australian mainland – via ferry and even by road or foot.

 *Unless you already live on an island.